Transitional Conditional Independence

 \section{Introduction}

 Conditional independence nowadays is a widely used concept in statistics, probability theory and machine learning, e.g.\ see \cite{Bis06, Mur12}, especially in the areas of probabilistic graphical models and causality, see \cite{Daw93, Lau96, SGS2000, Pearl09, KF09, PJS17, Daw02, Ric02, Ric03, Ali09, Col12, Eva14, Eva16, Eva18, Moo20, Bon21, Gei90} and many more.
 Already in its invention paper, see \cite{Daw79}, a strong motivation for (further) developing conditional independence was the ability to express statistical concepts like sufficiency, adequacy and ancillarity, etc., in terms of conditional independence.
-For example, an ancillary statistic, see \cite{Fis25,Bas64}, is a function of the data that has the same probability distribution under any chosen model parameters.
-In the non-Bayesian setting the parameters of the model are not considered random variables, and thus stochastic conditional independence cannot express such concepts in its vanilla form.
+For example, an ancillary statistic $S(X)$ w.r.t.\ model $\Pk(X|\Theta)$, see \cite{Fis25,Bas64}, is a function $S$ of the data $X$ that has the same probability distribution $\Pk(S(X))$ under any chosen model parameters $\Theta=\theta$.
+The goal is then to formalize this equivalently as a (conditional) independence relation: $S(X) \Indep_{\Pk(X|\Theta)} \Theta$.
+This comes with two challenges.
+First, in the non-Bayesian setting, the parameters $\Theta$ of the model $\Pk(X|\Theta)$ are not considered random variables, and thus the usual stochastic (conditional) independence cannot express such concepts in its vanilla form.